Matthew Finn, Managing Director and quantum expert at Ankur...

 Do you know the role Quantum Experts play in arbitration concerning Nuclear Power Projects?

-Matthew Finn, Managing Director and quantum expert at Ankura Consulting (internal disputes consultancy) and Anand Ayyappan Udayakumar, a lawyer in the Infrastructure, Construction and Energy Disputes team at CMS (international law firm), seated in London provide their insights on what an expert witness needs to possess to provide quantum evidence in nuclear projects and its importance to India.
+Matthew Finn, Managing Director and quantum expert at Ankura Consulting (international disputes consultancy) and Anand Ayyappan Udayakumar, a lawyer in the Infrastructure, Construction and Energy Disputes team at CMS (international law firm), seated in London provide their insights on what an expert witness needs to possess to provide quantum evidence in nuclear projects and its importance to India.

 Nuclear power station projects are often complicated, multi-layered and technically complex.
 During the build stage of these projects, technical, delay and quantum issues may present itself.